bbc/simorgh/docs/Code-Standards.md

 ## Quality Assurance

-We have code maintainers across our repos ([Simorgh](https://github.com/bbc/simorgh)/[Psammead](https://github.com/bbc/psammead)), who are responsible for ensuring the quality of the code and are good source for an enquiries.
+We have code maintainers across our repos ([Simorgh](https://github.com/bbc/simorgh)/[Psammead](https://github.com/bbc/psammead)), who are responsible for ensuring the quality of the code and are a good source for enquiries.

 #### Issue/PR(Pull Request)